thegrinder/basic-styled-uikit/README.md

 Basic-styled-uikit is a react UI components library built with styled-components.
 There are plenty of great UI libraries out there that offer complete set of components, from simple buttons to more complex ones such as dropdowns or datepickers.
 Basic-styled-uikit is minimal on purpose.
 It provides only basic (usually just one html tag) components and an easy way to add/customize their variations by using the theme.
+In other words, it takes care of the basics and leaves the rest up to you.